Chinese francolin

 The Chinese francolin (Francolinus pintadeanus) or Burmese francolin is a species of game bird in the family Phasianidae.

 Description

 On average, the length of the bird is 30–34 cm and it weighs 280–400 g.
 Females are slightly smaller than males.

 Distribution and habitat

-This species is found in Cambodia, China, India, Laos, Myanmar, Philippines, Thailand, and Vietnam.
+This species is found in Cambodia, China, India, Laos, Myanmar, Thailand, and Vietnam.
 Introduced to Mauritius, the Philippines, Madagascar, United States, Chile and Argentina.
 Its natural habitats are subtropical or tropical dry forest and subtropical or tropical moist lowland forest.